hankzhang2003/spotify-billboard-analysis/README.md

 ### Part 3

 Numerical features usually have much higher impact than words on song happiness.
 In these models run on this dataset, all of the words combined contributed to less than 5% of what overall determines the happiness of a song.
+In general, it also seems like rock songs are easier to predict than pop songs.
+This is likely due to a higher variety in music styles among pop music, especially in recent years.

 There are many ways to improve the accuracy and lower the RMSE of the models.
 One possible way is to apply principal component analysis and/or singular value decomposition (PCA/SVD) on the tf-idf matrix in order to reduce the number of features.
-Regarding other score metrics, the precision values of the gradient boosting models are strangely extremely low, especially for the classifiers, so more exploration would be needed to see what is going on there.
+Regarding other score metrics, the precision values of the gradient boosting models are extremely low, especially for the classifiers, so more exploration would be needed to see what is going on there.
 Grid search was set up but not used because it took to long to run; with stronger processing power, it can be used to comprehensively explore all hyperparameters for better model tuning.

 &nbsp;